scalalandio/chimney/docs/docs/supported-transformations.md

     be able to use that value.

     ```scala
-    // file: snippet.test.sc - part of custom naming comparison example
+    // file: your/organization/PermissiveNamesComparison.test.scala - part of custom naming comparison example
-    //> using dep io.scalaland::chimney::{{ chimney_version() }}
+    //> using dep org.scalameta::munit::1.0.0-RC1
+    import io.scalaland.chimney.dsl._

     case class Foo(a_name: String, BName: String)
     case class Bar(`a-name`: String, getBName: String)

+    class Test extends munit.FunSuite {
+      test("should compile") {
         Foo("value1", "value2")
           .into[Bar]
           .enableCustomFieldNameComparison(your.organization.PermissiveNamesComparison)
           // this would be parsed as well
           // .enableCustomSubtypeNameComparison(your.organization.PermissiveNamesComparison)
           .transform
+      }
+    }
     ```

 Since this feature relied on ClassLoaders and class path lookup it, testing it with REPL may not work.